AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 Simple products represent the base selling unit that has a price.
 Catalog Service calculates the regular price before discounts as well as the final price after discounts.
 Pricing calculations can include fixed product taxes.
 They exclude personalized promotions.

 A complex product does not have a set price.
 Instead, Catalog Service returns the prices of linked simples.
 As an example, a merchant can initially assign the same prices to all the variants of a configurable product.
 If certain sizes or colors are unpopular, the merchant can reduce the prices of those variants.
 Thus, the price of the complex (configurable) product at first shows a price range, reflecting the price of both standard and unpopular variants.
 After the shopper has selected a value for all the available options, the storefront displays a single price.

+>[!NOTE]
+>
+> Commerce customers with [!DNL Catalog Service] can take advantage of faster price changes updates and synchornization time on their websites with the [SaaS price indexer](../price-index/index.md).

 ## Implementation